HarryJamesGreenblatt/A-Riff-In-React/docs/03-development-setup.md

    - Development server tested and working

 2. ✅ **Basic Dependencies Installed**
-   - React 18.x with MSAL authentication support
+   - React 18.x with JWT authentication support
    - TypeScript 5.8.3 with strict configuration
    - ESLint with React and TypeScript rules
    - Vite 6.3.5 for fast development and building